flipz357/SchroedingersEvaluation/README.md

-# Code for Downstream Evaluation of Faithfulness Models
+# Code for the paper Schroedinger's Threshold: When the AUC doesn't predict accuracy

+This code contains downstream evaluation of regression models across domains and datasets, with expected accuracy.

 ## Requirements